Day in the Life: Inside a Life Sciences Consulting Case

 The Project: L.E.K.
 Consulting is supporting a diagnostics company in developing a strategic plan for its business over the next five to ten years.
 The client wanted to understand the market opportunity for its key products, with a particular focus in targeted global markets.
 During the course of six weeks, nine L.E.K. workers—two partners, one manager, three Life Sciences specialists and three associates—across four offices in San Francisco, Los Angeles, Paris and Milan, will work hard to help the client find the best path forward for its business.

 Sarah O., a Sr. Life Sciences Specialist, is named the day-to-day project leader.
 Her Day in the Life takes place about a week before the interim presentation to the client.

-8:30 a.m.: Stop by the coffee maker, then check email.
-Send out team goals for the day – need to finalize the first draft of the interim presentation by the end of the day tomorrow to start getting VP input before next week’s meeting.
+8:30 AM: Stop by the coffee maker, then catch up on email.
+Send out team goals for the day—need to finalize the first draft of the interim presentation by the end of the day tomorrow to start getting VP input before next week’s meeting.

 Since a project leader is typically a Consultant at L.E.K., this project represented a big step up into major management responsibility for me.

 The examples above give a sense of the many “moving parts” typical to an L.E.K. team.
 Team members often work independently—by conducting interviews, gathering secondary research and analyzing their data—but they also must work together to understand how the key findings contribute to the overall “answer” for the client.
 It's these cycles of independent and team-focused work that ultimately roll up into full presentations and detailed financial models, which are the final deliverables for the client.